Concept Deep Interview #02|Empathy with Mingei

 Watari

-When I started Blue Over, I didn't intend to do it with Mingei in mind, but when I looked at this characteristic again, I realized that there was something in common with it.
+When I started Blue Over, I wasn't thinking about working with folk art in mind, but when I looked at this characteristic again, I realized there were some similarities.

 Egawa